reissbaker/holdup/README.md

     taskC = holdup.wrap(fnC),
     taskD = holdup.resolved(taskA, taskB, taskC);

-taskD.then(function(fulfilled, rejected) {
+taskD.then(function(values) {
   // this is called once taskA, taskB, and taskC are no longer in pending
   // states.
-  // fulfilled is an array of which tasks have fulfilled, and rejected is an
+  // values is an array of Inspection objects with `.value()` and `.error()`
-  // array of which tasks have rejected.
+  // accessor methods, along with state accessors like `.isFulfilled()` and
+  // `.isRejected()`.
 });
 ```

-The `all`, `none`, and `resolved` functions form the basis of Holdup's API, but
+The `all`, `none`, and `settled` primitives form much of the basis of Holdup's
-they're not the only ones available.
-Holdup provides a full-featured functional
+API, but they're not the only methods available.
+Holdup provides a
-API for working with promises, wrapping Node-style functions, and easily making
+full-featured functional API for working with promises, wrapping Node-style
-your own promises.
-Keep reading for the full API documentation.
+functions, and easily making your own promises.
+Keep reading for the full API
+documentation.

 API